mariadb-corporation/MaxScale/pcre2/doc/html/README.txt

   Of course, the relevant libraries must be installed on your system.

 .
-The default size (in bytes) of the internal buffer used by pcre2grep can be set by, for example:
+The default starting size (in bytes) of the internal buffer used by pcre2grep can be set by, for example:

   --with-pcre2grep-bufsize=51200

   The value must be a plain integer.
 The default is 20480.
+The amount of memory used by pcre2grep is actually three times this number, to allow for "before" and "after" lines.
+If very long lines are encountered, the buffer is automatically enlarged, up to a fixed maximum size.

+.
+The default maximum size of pcre2grep's internal buffer can be set by, for
+  example:

+  --with-pcre2grep-max-bufsize=2097152

+  The default is either 1048576 or the value of --with-pcre2grep-bufsize, whichever is the larger.

 .
 It is possible to compile pcre2test so that it links with the libreadline or libedit libraries, by specifying, respectively,